 So here’s my modest proposal.
 I’m willing to lead an online class on Dante’s Divine Comedy if we can assemble enough people to make it worthwhile.
 I’ve taught Dante online to adults before and it’s been a very valuable experience both for them and me.
 I’ve found that adults in particular are eager to understand what he’s up to, to talk seriously about the text from their years of experience, and to see how the core of our Catholic culture varies widely at several points from what currently passes for the Faith.

 There are three parts to the Divine Comedy.
 It’s best to take them in three separate courses of about eight weeks each.
 This means that if you enroll, you’re committing to read about four cantos of the poem, about 500 lines of poetry each week, a true pleasure and not heavy lifting.
 Most people who’ve read Dante in college or at some other point in the past usually stop with Inferno.
 There’s so much more about freeing ourselves from sin and developing virtues in Purgatorio, and then the unparalleled splendors of Heaven in Paradiso, that you’d be doing yourself a favor to commit to experiencing the whole thing.

 I want to offer this course at a manageable tuition for TCT readers.
 I’ll throw in a copy of my book on Dante as part of the package.
-If you’re interested, click HERE (you can pay by credit card or PayPal).
+If you’re interested, contact us at firstname.lastname@example.org for enrollment information.
 Tuition (for the Inferno part of the three-part course) is $120.
 Space is limited so act soon if you want to be included.
 We’ll send you information about how to logon and further details shortly.
 Classes start February 24th and will meet Wednesday evenings for eight weeks for about 90 minutes each.